 A public benefit corporation must disclose, at least biennially (or more frequently if required in its certificate of incorporation), a statement as to the corporation's promotion of the public benefit specified in its certificate of incorporation, including (i) the objectives that the board of directors has established to promote the public benefit, (ii) the standards that the board of directors has established to measure the corporation's progress in promoting the public benefit, (iii) objective factual information based on those standards regarding the corporation's success in meeting the objectives for promoting the public benefit, and (iv) an assessment of the corporation's success in meeting the objectives and promoting the public benefit.
-The certificate of incorporation may, but is not required to, require the corporation's promotion of the public benefit and the best interests of those materially affected by the corporation's conduct, or to obtain a periodic third-party certification addressing such matters.
-Amendments and Mergers.
-In order to protect investors in conventional for-profit stock corporations, who are entitled to expect their pecuniary stockholder interests to take precedence over all other interests, from having their investments converted into interests in a public benefit corporation where those pecuniary stockholder interests may be compromised in favor of other constituencies, a corporation that is not a public benefit corporation may not amend its certificate of incorporation to become a public benefit corporation, or enter into a merger or consolidation having similar effect, without the approval of two-thirds of the outstanding stock entitled to vote thereon.
-Any such amendment, merger, or consolidation entitles dissenting stockholders to exercise statutory appraisal rights, subject to certain statutory limitations.
+The certificate of incorporation may, but is not required to, require the corporation to use a third-party standard in connection with addressing the corporation's promotion of the public benefit and the best interests of those materially affected by the corporation's conduct, or to obtain a periodic third-party certification addressing such matters.